-Update: Father Christmas is at the Lyric, Hammersmith from 20 November until 29 December 2019.
-Ticket prices start at £12.
+Update: Father Christmas was at the Lyric, Hammersmith from 20 November until 29 December 2019.
+Ticket prices started at £12.

 Don’t forget the good old Panto!
 Check out our guide to London Pantomimes 2019 here.
 It includes Cinderella, the Christmas Pantomime 2019 at the Lyric, Hammersmith.

 And don’t forget to check out our guide to the best theatres for kids in London.